On Hamas and the hostages

 The Liberal Democrats firmly believe that Hamas should remain a proscribed terrorist organisation and that those responsible for the atrocities of 7 October 2023 are held to account.

 We resolutely condemn the way in which Hamas has treated the hostages, both in captivity and upon their release.
-We continue to call for Hamas to unconditionally and immediately release the remaining Israeli hostages, including the bodies of those who have been killed in Hamas’ captivity.

 The Liberal Democrats also recognise that Hamas has been funded and directly supported by the Iranian regime.
 As funders and exporters of terrorism, the case for proscribing the Islamic Revolutionary Guard Corps is clear.
 It has also been recommended by Parliament’s Foreign Affairs Committee.
 We support the proscription of the IRGC as a terrorist organisation.
 It is the right thing to do.
 And it would send a strong signal to the Iranian regime that their continued funding of terrorist activities across the region will not be tolerated.